hdpriest-ui/icrn_manager/documentation/source/troubleshooting.rst

 .. code-block:: bash

-   You must run 'icrn_manager kernels init' prior to leveraging this tool.
+   You must run "icrn_manager kernels init" prior to leveraging this tool.
    Couldn't locate user catalog at: /path/to/catalog

 **Solution:**